 When to Use Block Quotes Chicago for Verse

 When it comes to a verse in poetry, you are going to take a different approach.Follow these rules for Chicago/Turabian block quotes when quoting verse:

 - Use a block quotation for two or more lines of poetry.

 - Indent the entire block by 0.5 inches.

-If you’re including two or more lines of dialogue from a play, format it the same.
+Are you quoting several lines of dialogue in Shakespeare?
+If you’re including two or more lines of dialogue from a play, format it the same way as for verses.
 Use all caps for the speakers’ names or use a different font.